PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 + Save the file and exit.

 ### 10.2 Install additional Python package and graphical packages
-For the program Version 1 you need a Python package for installation for execution.<br/>
+For the possible python program you need a Python package for installation for execution.<br/>
 + Install tkinter:
 ```
 sudo apt-get install python3-tk